-For the linked version of Topaz, do not set the gemnetid, or set the gemnetid to " (null) or gcilinkobj.
-Do not set it to gemnetobject; if you do, all your sessions will be RPC, in spite of having invoked the linked version of topaz.
-You can use a network resource string of the form

-!@central!gemnetobject to start a Gem process on a remote node.
+For the linked version of Topaz, do not set the gemnetid, or set the gemnetid to ".
+If you set it to gemnetobject, all your sessions will be RPC, in spite of having invoked the linked version of topaz.
+You can use a network resource string of the form !@central!gemnetobject to start a Gem process on a remote node.